spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 and to compile client packages, but never to run resulting client packages.

-Intel's standalone performance library products, notably MPI and MKL, are available for use `under a no-cost license
+Intel's standalone performance library products, notably MPI and MKL, are available for use under a `no-cost license
 <https://software.intel.com/en-us/license/intel-simplified-software-license>`_
 since 2017.
-The following are available in Spack:
+The following are available as Spack packages:
-packages:

 * ``intel-mkl`` – Math Kernel Library (linear algebra and FFT),
 * ``intel-mpi`` – The Intel-MPI implementation (based on MPICH),